Ilex x attenuata 'Fosteri'

 -

-Insects, Diseases, and Other Plant Problems: Insect problems include holly leaf miner, spittlebugs, spider mites, whitefly, and scale.
-Susceptible to leaf spot, leaf rot, tar spot and powdery mildew, leaf drop, leaf scorch, and chlorosis (yellowing of leaves in high pH soils).
+Insects, Diseases, and Other Plant Problems: Foster Holly has no serious insect pests or disease problems.
+Potential insects include holly leaf miners, spittlebugs, spider mites, whitefly, and scale.
+It is susceptible to leaf spot, leaf rot, tar spot and powdery mildew, leaf drop, leaf scorch, and chlorosis (yellowing of leaves in high pH soils).

 - Profile Video: